hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 	sqrt(glengths)

-In this case the task was performed on each individual value of the vector `number` and the respective results were displayed.
+In this case the task was performed on each individual value of the vector `glengths` and the respective results were displayed.

 Let's try another function, this time using one that we can change some of the *options*, for example `round`: